martinchernyavskiy/Notes/CS/Hardware/ECE 252/Programming With Subroutines.md

 	BRn IS_LOWER_FALSE ; if previous computation resulted in negative, then character lies below range -> not lowercase

-	; check if character is greater than the range of lowercase letters
+	; check if character is greater than the range of lowercase letters ADD R2, R0, #0 ; restore character hex value to second register ADD R2, R2, R4 ; subtracts hex of 'z' from character BRp IS_LOWER_FALSE ; if previous computation resulted in positive, then cahracter lies above the range -> not lowercase

+	BR IS_LOWER_EXIT ; character is lowercase, exit subroutine

 ISLOWER_FALSE
 	AND R0, R0, #0 ; clears the character register, indicating that the character is not lowercase